ljcom/sqlcmd/README.md

 sqlcmd is made using node.js

-You are welcome to fork or add any features.
+You are welcome to fork or pull request to fix/add any features.

   node index.js -S:mssql -U:sa -P:Passw0rd -D:master -C -N -i:restore.sql